Mutestock/mini-proj2/readme.md

 ## Access running services

+Ingress is beyond the scope of this assignment.

 All services are exposed by a kubernetes NodePort service on the following ports:

 - Gateway: `30000`